Dark soliton detection using persistent homology: 2D image analysis

-The influence of the noise-induced features can be reduced by either excluding features with lifetimes below a chosen threshold, or introducing additional point summaries sensitive to outliers in the lifetime distribution.
+The influence of the noise-induced features can be reduced by either excluding features with persistence below a chosen threshold, or introducing summary statistics summaries sensitive to outliers in the persistence distribution.
 We consider the latter, computing additional $p$-norms to construct a 6-dimensional feature vector $(\mathcal{E},\mathcal{P}_1, \mathcal{P}_2, \mathcal{P}_3,\mathcal{P}_{4}, \mathcal{P}_{\infty})$.
 The performance of this improved logistic regression model is illustrated in Fig.~\ref{fig:2D_test}.
 In particular, the individual $F_1$ scores becomes closer to those obtained using the 1D image analysis method.